m0cvo/NetBrowser/README.md

 The whole app is developed using Windows Forms in .NET 6 on Visual Studio 2022 and appears to work satisfactorily.

 If you wish to use my work in any demonstration or project of your own please feel free to do so but please do credit me in your write up as a contributor.
+Please also note that it may not yet be complete and there may still be bugs to iron out..